 Treating yourself to a Wine Magazine doesn’t have to be expensive.
-Yes, subscriptions used to cost quite a lot – but these days, there are some amazing offers available.
+Yes, subscriptions used to cost quite a lot, but there are some fantastic offers available these days.

-As print magazines are sometimes struggling to retain readers, you can profit from some irresistible deals on top titles, including the renowned Wine Spectator, and the Wine Enthusiast.
+As print magazines sometimes struggle to retain readers, you can profit from irresistible deals on top titles, including the renowned Wine Spectator and the Wine Enthusiast.

-Oh, and if you need more reading material, we’ve also got a list of the Best Guides for Making Your Own Wine.
-Let out your inner bookworm and treat yourself to one of these interesting copies!
+Oh, and if you need more reading material, we’ve also got a list of the Best Guides for Making Your Wine.
+Let out your inner bookworm and treat yourself to one of these exciting copies!

-Flipping through a beautiful magazine allows you to indulgence in some ‘me time’.
-Instead of simply scanning information online, you can take a moment to unwind and take your time to really absorb information.
+Flipping through a beautiful magazine allows you to indulge in some ‘me time.’
+Instead of simply scanning information online, you can take a moment to unwind and take your time to absorb information.

 Pour yourself a nice glass of white or red, put on your comfy socks and curl up on the sofa with a copy of one of these Best Wine Magazine options.

 We love being inspired by new food pairings, in-depth interviews with winemakers, and news on must-try labels.
-It is more than just reading up on wine: it’s an experience where you can take a step back and emerge yourself in the world of wine.
-And that’s something we all deserve once a month (or quarterly, depending on your subscription)…
+It is more than just reading up on Wine: it’s an experience where you can take a step back and immerse yourself in the world of Wine.
+And that’s something we all deserve once a month (or quarterly, depending on your subscription).

 Here are our top 10 Best Wine Magazine options.
-Some are solely focussed on vino, other titles have a more general ‘good living’ vibe.
-But we’re sure there is a match for every wine lover in this great magazine selection.
+Some are solely focussed on vino, and other titles have a general ‘good living’ vibe.
+But we’re sure there is a match for every wine lover in this excellent magazine selection.

-One of the most established wine magazines, the title has nearly 4 decades of experience, providing a wealth of expertise that its editorial team draws inspiration from for each issue.
+One of the most established wine magazines, the title has nearly four decades of experience, providing a wealth of expertise that its editorial team draws inspiration from for each issue.

-Food & Wine isn’t just a magazine, it’s an experience; as the magazine takes you on a journey to new foodie destinations, amazing restaurants, and salivating culinary delights.
+Food & Wine isn’t just a magazine.
+It’s an experience, as the magazine takes you on a journey to new foodie destinations, fabulous restaurants, and salivating culinary delights.

 Something for everyone

-Beautifully designed, tastefully filled with delicious content: a Food & Wine Magazine subscription makes a great gift to yourself, or any foodie in your life!
+Beautifully designed, tastefully filled with delicious content: the Food & Wine Magazine subscription makes a great gift to yourself or any foodie in your life!

 Frequency: 12 issues yearly

 Wine Spectator is the ultimate source in wine reviews.
-The magazine, founded in 1976, is a must-read for true wine aficionados who want to know exactly what they are buying.
+The magazine, founded in 1976, is a must-read for true wine enthusiasts who want to know exactly what they are buying.

-These stringent standards include dedicated ‘tasting rooms’ in the magazine’s offices in Napa and New York, including a dedicated staff to coordinate the blind tastings.
+- These stringent standards include dedicated ‘tasting rooms’ in the magazine’s offices in Napa and New York, including a dedicated staff to coordinate the blind tastings.
 Each editor also covers the same wine regions from year to year.
-This allows them to further develop expertise in its allocated region’s wines.
+This allows them further to develop expertise in their allocated region’s wines.

-For example, James Laube (Senior editor) reviews wines from Napa; whilst Bruce Sanderson (Senior editor) focusses on Italy and Burgundy.
-This demonstrates Wine Spectator’s commitment to providing a neutral source of information, solidifying its authenticity as the leading magazine in wine tasting notes.
+- For example, James Laube (Senior editor) reviews wines from Napa, while Bruce Sanderson (Senior editor) focuses on Italy and Burgundy.
+This demonstrates Wine Spectator’s commitment to providing a neutral source of information, solidifying its authenticity as the leading magazine in Wine tasting notes.

-This magazine is a top choice for wine enthusiasts that take their vino seriously and want in-depth, honest, and elaborate reviews of labels.
-That said, this magazine is quite ‘high-brow’.
+This magazine is a top choice for wine enthusiasts that take their vino seriously and want in-depth, honest, and detailed reviews of labels.
+That said, this magazine is quite ‘high-brow.’
 We don’t say that to discourage you but do note that this title has more of an educational value than an entertaining value.